-Agency Findings point to Least Cost Routing as potential method for telecom cost reduction
+Agency findings point to Least Cost Routing for cost reduction

 Consumer awareness is growing, but a Canadian agency is finding that it’s not enough to keep subscribers happy.
 Complaints regarding wireless and land-based phone services more than doubled in 2010-2011, and most of the complaints covered billing errors or contract disputes between wireless providers and the customer, indicating a need for an enhanced focus on least cost routing.